Toby Morris (cartoonist)

 Toby Morris (born 1980) is a New Zealand cartoonist, comics artist, illustrator and writer, best known for non-fiction online comics that often highlight social issues.

 His work has reached worldwide audiences.
 On A Plate is an online comic Morris created to explain privilege by contrasting the lives from infancy to adulthood of two imaginary people: one wealthy, the other poor.
 It was shared globally and has been translated into several other languages.
-Animated graphics created in collaboration with Siouxsie Wiles for The Spinoff's coverage of the COVID-19 pandemic were similarly widely shared and translated.
+Animated graphics created in collaboration with Siouxsie Wiles for The Spinoffs coverage of the COVID-19 pandemic were similarly widely shared and translated.
 In 2022 Morris won the Prime Minister's Science Communication Prize.

 Life

 Morris has attributed his love of comics to his family having moved frequently for his father's army career.
 He started making his own comics at the age of seven, during an extended break from school caused by a broken leg.

 After unsuccessfully applying to study design at Massey University, Morris did a BA in English literature and political science at Victoria University of Wellington.
 During that time his comics were published in the magazine of Victoria University's students' association, Salient, and he worked for Salient in 2002.

 During his early twenties, Morris played bass for Wellington band Batrider and moved to Melbourne with them.
 He later got hearing aids and was relieved to learn that his hearing loss was hereditary and not due to loud music.
 After leaving the band he relocated to Amsterdam with his wife, freelance photographer Sonya Nagels.
 They had their first child in Amsterdam and later returned to New Zealand.

 Morris lives in Auckland with Nagels and their two sons.